smartemission/smartemission/docker/README.md

 # Docker

-Below the generic Docker image recipes.
+Below are the generic Docker image recipes.
+These generic docker images is used by the ETL and services.
+Via volume mappings
+dynamic and configuration data is kept on the host.
+This makes the Docker images highly reusable.
+A complete open geostack system can be setup in minutes!

+## Getting Started

 To make a standard UBuntu system ready for using Docker, run the bootstrap.sh script as a user with sudo-root rights (not root itself!).

-Each of the generic docker images is used by the ETL and services.
-Via volume mappings dynamic and configuration data is kept on the host.
+Then call build.sh on each of the Docker images in the subdirs.

+## Usage in ETL and Services

+See the ../services and ../etl "run" shell-scripts for the use of these Docker images.

+For example the Stetl Docker image is used in various ETL shell scripts.

-## Shorthands
+## Examples

 Run postgis